fomightez/sequencework/README.md

 Related 'Binderized' Utilities
 ----------------------------

-Collection of links to launchable Jupyter environment where various sequence analysis tools work.
+Collection of links to launchable Jupyter environments where various sequence analysis tools work **WITHOUT ANY NEED FOR ADDITIONAL EFFORT/INSTALLS**.
 Many of my recent scripts are built with use in these environments in mind:

 (Many of these include/feature Biopython, too, such as  but I haven't made a one all encompassing one yet for that since I use it a lot as an underlying library.)